-The Assessment Council shall consist of the Director of Assessment (who will serve as a non-voting member), the Academic Affairs staff member designated by the VCAA, the chair of the General Education Subcommittee, a representative from the Educational Policy Committee, representatives from Academic Counseling and Career Services (ACCS) and General Studies, and one each from the Schools/Divisions of Arts and Sciences; Business and Management Sciences; Education; Engineering, Technology, and Computer Science; Visual and Performing Arts; Health Sciences; and Public and Environmental Affairs.
+The Assessment Council shall consist of eleven members: the Director of Assessment, who will chair the Council; the Academic Affairs staff member designated by the VCAA; the chair of the General Education Subcommittee; two from the School of Arts and Sciences; and one each from the Schools/Divisions of Arts and Sciences; Business and Management Sciences; Education; Engineering, Technology, and Computer Science; Fine Visual and Performing Arts; Health Sciences; and Public and Environmental Affairs.
 The school/division members shall be faculty with responsibility for assessment in their departments or schools, selected for renewable three-year terms by the unit's preferred procedures.
-The council shall elect its own chair.